 As we trek on this captivating journey through time, we will delve into the careers of the top five running backs in the Philadelphia Eagles’ history.
 These players have not only showcased their exceptional athleticism but have also become beloved figures among fans.
 From the franchise’s early days to the modern era, these running backs have captivated audiences with their performances on the field.

-We will examine the regular season criteria to select the quintet of the franchise’s best ball toters: rushing yards, overall touchdowns, receptions, and awards while with the team.
-Secondly, if applicable, we will look at playoff numbers with the club, what stats they may have had in the League while not a member of the subject franchise, and any other circumstances or events that warrant consideration.
-This comprehensive evaluation process ensures that the rankings are well-informed and reliable.
+The following regular-season criteria will be examined to select the quintet of the franchise’s greatest running backs: rushing yards, overall touchdowns, receptions, and awards while with the team.
+Secondly, if applicable, we will look at playoff numbers with the club, what stats they may have had in the league while not a member of the subject franchise, and any other circumstances or events warranting consideration.

 It has been quite a while, but the Minnesota Vikings have been to a Super Bowl.
 Actually, they went to and lost four Super Bowls between 1969 and 1976.
 Bud Grant and the Purple People Eaters had a heck of a run in Minnesota.
-This franchise is 6th all time in playoff appearances (31).
+This franchise is sixth all time in playoff appearances (32).
 When you go to the postseason frequently, you need a steady quarterback to help lead you there.
-This team from the North has had some formidable signal callers since its inception in 1961.
+This team from the North has had some formidable signal-callers since its inception in 1961.
 Now it’s time to answer the Skol chant and head to the Land of 10,000 Lakes where we will discover the top quarterbacks of all time for the Minnesota Vikings.

 The Chargers were one of the original AFL franchises when the league started in 1960.
 That first season they were based in Los Angeles before moving to San Diego in 1961.
 This SoCal team appeared in five of the first six AFL Championship Games and won it in 1963.
 Legendary receiver Lance Alworth was a part of some aerial-assault offenses in the 60s.
 In 1970, the AFL and NFL officially merged, and it started a down stretch for the Bolts until the Air Coryell days.
 Years later, San Diego did make a Super Bowl appearance in the mid 90s.
 Since then the Chargers have made several playoff appearances without tasting ultimate glory.
 In 2017, the franchise moved north up the Pacific Coast Highway to LA where they now reside in a state-of-the-art stadium.
 Some of the most potent offenses in football history have been Chargers teams.
 These potent offenses needed potent arms, and they have had some great gunslingers.
 Let’s travel to one of the most beautiful areas of the country and spotlight the top quarterbacks of all time for the Chargers.